Saturday, February 25, 2023

 To be short the answer to the first question is No. Genetics do not support the idea of special relatedness of Thracian and Armenian.

 In Bronze Age Bulgaria (3200-1100bc) there is two important streams of migrations.
 One from Steppe the other from Anatolia.
-By Anatolia I mean the type of ancestry that had genes from Armenian Highlands.
+By Anatolia we mean the type of ancestry that had ancestry fron historic Armenia also.
 In the chart it is represented by "Central farmers".
 It's not high but it's there as in Crete and other Greek islands BA.

 In any case the E-V13 is low in Armenians.
 Less than 1%.
-So it's presence is not directly related to Armenian ethnogenesis.
+So, its presence is not directly related to Armenian ethnogenesis.
 We have quite large sample size from ancient Republic of Armenia and no single E-V13 was found there.
-So there is no particular reasons to believe that any Thracian tribe had deep impact on Iron Age events of Armenia.
+Thus, there is no particular reasons to believe that any Thracian tribe had deep impact on Iron Age events of Armenia.

 PS The reader may wonder why I place the origins of a Levantine haplotype E in Romania.
 The reason for this is ancient DNA.
-E-V13 was a rare Y dna in Neolithic Europe ultimately from Levant.
-It reached Romania and Western Ukraine we're it became part of Yamna related groups.
+E-V13 was a rare Y DNA in Neolithic Europe ultimately from north Levant.
+It reached Romania and Western Ukraine where it became part of Yamnaya related groups.
 It was still missing in Bronze Age Balkans.
 No single V13 from Bronze Age.
-But some time after 1200BC it had a dramatic expansion associated initially with Thracians.
+But sometime after 1200BC it had a dramatic expansion associated initially with Thracians.
 While later the E-V13 integrated in numerous surrounding ethnic groups.
 Albanians, Greeks (via Dorian's?)
 Slavs, Scythians, Romans and even Germans.
 E-V13 was found in Visigoth samples from antic Spain

 Sunday, February 5, 2023